2017 Examination Schedule Information

 Emergency Medicine (Certification and Recertification)

-All applications must be complete when submitted, with the exception of the NPDB report.
-This report may be sent, unopened, after submission of your application.
-However, your application must be complete, including the NPDB report, at the time of board review.
+All applications must be complete before they can be reviewed by the Board.
+An application is deemed complete when all required documentation listed on the Application Checklist found in the application packet is received and ready to be reviewed.
 Incomplete applications will not be reviewed and will be held until the next board review session, meaning you will not be eligible to sit for your exam until the next test administration window.

 Oral Certification Examination